 High Performance Team

-In its first season as a USA Triathlon High Performance Team, MC Elite placed an athlete atop the podium at the 2014 USA Triathlon Youth Elite Female Championship and by the end of 2015 was ranked 10th among 62 Junior Elite teams.
+In its first season as a USA Triathlon High Performance Team, MC Elite, placed an athlete at the top of the podium at the 2014 USA Triathlon Youth Elite Female Championship and by the end of 2015 was ranked tenth among more than 60 High Performance Teams.
+Since that time—and as the number of High Performance Teams and level of competition has increased—MC Elite has consistently qualified triathletes for the National Championship and placed among the top ten teams in the country.

 About USAT High Performance Teams